 What are the different grades of GMA pallets?

-The GMA pallet is a recycled pallet categorized into two general grades: A and B. In certain regions, these categories may be referenced to as #1 and #2.
+The GMA pallet is a recycled pallet categorized into two general grades: A and B. In certain regions, these categories may be referred to as #1 and #2.

 Grade A Standard GMA Pallet